 Finding ways to report on their successes and measure the impact is an ongoing project.

 Who makes a good Support Product Analyst?

-At Help Scout we talk a lot about career paths for customer service folks, and .
+At Help Scout we talk a lot about career paths for customer service folks, and a Support Product Analyst role is a great fit for the right kind of support person.
 When hiring for her team, Ornellas looks for people who are:

 Comfortable dealing with data, and who can separate their personal feelings from what the data shows